Blood pressure check service

 Pharmacy First

 The Pharmacy First service was announced as part of the Primary Care Access and Recovery Plan in May 2023.
-Pharmacy First is a new NHS Advanced Service for Community Pharmacies and was formally launched on 31 January 2024.
+Pharmacy First is a NHS Advanced Service for Community Pharmacies and was formally launched on 31 January 2024.

-This toolkit is aimed at general practice and community pharmacy teams, but it may also be of benefit to staff working in other sectors such as urgent and emergency care.
+This toolkit is aimed at General Practice and Community Pharmacy teams, but it may also be of benefit to staff working in other sectors such as Urgent and Emergency Care.
 Within this toolkit you will find a variety of resources that can be used to support the implementation of the Pharmacy First service.
 It also contains resources for growing the service and resolving issues that you may experience.

-Pharmacy First service elements
+Pharmacy First Service Elements

-The Pharmacy First full service is made up of the following three elements, which registered community pharmacy will deliver under the umbrella term Pharmacy First:
+The Pharmacy First full service is made up of the following three elements, which registered Community Pharmacies deliver under the umbrella term "Pharmacy First":

-- This allows UEC and 111 settings to refer patients to community pharmacy for a supply of an urgent repeat medicine
+- This allows UEC and 111 settings to refer patients to Community pharmacy for a supply of an urgent repeat medicine

 - General practices are not able to refer into this element of Pharmacy First

-- Previous Community Pharmacy Consultation Service (CPCS) with no changes (see description below)
+- Previous Community Pharmacy Consultation Service (CPCS) with no changes

-Pharmacy First participating pharmacies
+Pharmacy First participating Pharmacies

-Resources – community pharmacy
+Resources – Community Pharmacy

 - Pharmacy First - Process for updating DoS Poster [pdf] 128KB

-- NHS111 Pharmacy First - Referral Escalation Actions Poster[pdf] 147KB – how to access the 111 healthcare professionals line
+- NHS111 Pharmacy First - Referral Escalation Actions Poster[pdf] 147KB

-- National communications materials to download – including social media content and key messages
+- National communications materials to download

-- NHS England Pharmacy First advanced service specification , including:
+- NHS England Pharmacy First advanced service specification

 - Service Specification